 How are college enrollment and persistence calculated?
-What students count in that calculation?
+Which students count in that calculation?

 College enrollment is a measure of what percentage of a school's graduates enroll in college the year after graduating.
-Thus, the denominator for this metric is the number of last year's graduating students and the numerator if the number of those graduates enrolled in college the following year.
+Thus, the denominator for this metric is the number of last year's graduating students and the numerator if the number of those graduates enrolled in college either the Fall or Spring of the following year.

 College persistence is a measure of how many of a school's students stay in college after having enrolled.
-So the denominator if the number of students enrolled in college the previous year (which is the numerator of the college enrollment calculation) and the numerator if the number of those students still enrolled in college.
-More information on these metrics (including fuller definitions) can be found in the SQRP Handbook on cps.edu.
+So the denominator is the number of students enrolled in college the previous year (which is the numerator of the college enrollment calculation) and the numerator is the number of those students still enrolled in college.
+More information on these metrics can be found in the SQRP Handbook on cps.edu.